 Habitats | Main Campus | Grounds | Trails

 Nestled in the wooded, glacial hills of Washburn County, Hunt Hill is one of northern Wisconsin’s most beautiful and diverse natural areas.
 Hunt Hill is located in the heart of northwestern Wisconsin and is just over 2 hours northeast of Minneapolis.
-Situated on over 500 acres of majestic forests, meadow, bogs and pristine glacial lakes, our Nature Center and Audubon Sanctuary offers an ideal setting to experience nature.
+Situated on nearly 600 acres of majestic forests, meadow, bogs and pristine glacial lakes, our Nature Center and Audubon Sanctuary offers an ideal setting to experience nature.

 At Hunt Hill, quiet contemplation and nature adventures are easily discovered.
 Find yourself hiking amid gentle rolling hills, clear glacial lakes and spectacular wildflowers.
 Awaken to the sounds of the lake shore as nesting loons, osprey and sandhill cranes begin their day.